hadiid1718/admission-portal-sample/README.md

-Here's a comprehensive README.md file for your project: markdown# 🎓 Quaid-i-Azam University Admission Portal
+🎓 Quaid-i-Azam University Admission Portal

 A comprehensive web-based admission management system with separate modules for students and administrators.
 Built with PHP, MySQL, HTML, CSS, and JavaScript.